 Happy New Year from Krujë, Albania!

 If given an option to script the perfect celebration for welcoming a new year in such strange times, my imagination wouldn’t have delivered what transpired.
-A fitting celebration in what was once the capital of the first Albanian state.
+A fitting celebration in what was once the capital of the first Albanian state, which was originally under the rule, guidance, and protection of Gjergj Kastrioti.
+Who probably would have approved.

-Gjergj Kastrioti, known as Skanderbeg, is a/the national hero of Albania, and rightly so, he laid many a sound drubbing on the Ottomans during the mid-1400s, often outnumbered and out-supplied.
+Gjergj Kastrioti, known as Skanderbeg, is a/the national hero of Albania, and rightly so.
+He laid many a sound drubbing on the Ottomans during the mid-1400s, often heavily outnumbered and under-supplied.
 Repeated feats anyone would doff their cap to.
 He was the first leader of a united Albania, though not all of what is now modern Albania, but enough of it to matter.
 His legacy is an impressive one, and well worth the time to get acquainted with.

 The principal attention-grabber through the presidential window of that suite in Hotel Panorama Krujë is undoubtedly Krujë Castle, the seat of Skanderbeg’s rebellion against the Turks.
 Skanderbeg repelled three massive sieges on the castle in the 1400s with usually no more than 3,000 defenders to accomplish these feats.
 Even Mehmed II “The Conqueror” couldn’t manage to oust him and his people from Krujë, and the Ottomans didn’t take the city until ten years after Skanderbeg died.